open-cogsci/sigmund-ai/tests/quality/testcases/draw_square_sketchpad.md

-how can i draw a square in a sketchpad item?
+How can i draw a square in a sketchpad item?

 the answer should: